CAST-Extend/com.castsoftware.uc.cast2jira/README.md

 1. Explode the contents of the file
 1. Login to Jenkins and go to the Manage Plugin screen (Manage Jenkins → Manager Plugins)
 1. Go to the Advanced tab - Upload Plugin section
-1. Click on the Choose File button and locate the CastToJiraConnector.hpi file downloaded (found in the exploded zip)
+1. Click on the Choose File button and locate the cast2Jira.hpi file downloaded (found in the exploded zip)
 1. Click the Upload button
 1. If requested, restart Jenkins
 1. Go to the Manage Jenkins-->Configure System, CAST Action Plan to Jira Setup section